el2iot2/grunt-hogan/README.md

 });
 ```

-By default, the templates will be "bound" by the default "binder" (which
+By default, the all compiled templates in a target will be "bound" together by the default "binder" (which
 is itself a pre-compiled template).
-The "default" template generates javascript
+The "default" binder generates javascript
 that is designed to work both as a node.js module and in the browser via a
 `<script/>` tag.
 Also supported are the "hulk" binder (should output similarly to
 hogan's "hulk" command line tool...which is "vanilla" javascript), and the "nodejs"